openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

   route is this device itself (i.e., route was added by this device) This value is ignored when adding an external route.
 For any added route the next hop is this device.
+* `S`: The RLOC16 of the device that registered this route entry.
+  This value is not used and ignored when adding a route.

 ### PROP 92: PROP_THREAD_ASSISTING_PORTS
 * Type: Read-Write